Symmetry and Self-Bound Droplets in Dipolar Molecular Gases

 In what follows, we particularly focus on three cases: prolate symmetry $(\epsilon_0>0,\:\epsilon_2=0)$, oblate symmetry $(\epsilon_0<0,\:\epsilon_2=0)$, and asymmetric, midway between the symmetry axes $(\epsilon_0=0)$.
 After transformations, these three cases cover twelve lines, every 30\textdegree, in parameter space.

 The above discussion on the symmetry and lengths is summarized in Fig.~\ref{f:sym}.
-The blue dots and lines link equivalent states.
+The blue dots, linked by blue lines, are equivalent states.
 As we omit $\epsilon_2<0$, states are in groups of two if on a symmetry axis, otherwise groups of three.
 The $D_3$ symmetries tile the plane: each of the three colored regions has all of the different possible states, subject to permutation of the coordinates.